 Cinema and the City

-The course explores the filmic representation of key "cinematic cities" such as Los Angeles, New York, Rome, Paris, Berlin and Tokyo in order to analyze the complex relationship between cinema, the fictional construction of urban space and the actual city.
-We will explore the interplay between cinematic constructions, lived experience and urban imagination with a focus on the following topics: the virtual city, the city as site of social encounters and conflict; the city and cinematic visions of utopia/dystopia; the city representing the nation; the city as site of destruction; the city as melting pot; the city and its rural surroundings; the city as site of globalization.
+This course takes you on a cinematic trip around the world traveling to cities such as Los Angeles, New York, Paris, Rome, London, Tokyo, and Rio de Janeiro.
+On our journey, we hear numerous different languages and learn about various cultures from around the world with a focus on life in urban areas.
+We will explore the interplay between cinematic constructions, lived experience and urban imagination with a focus on the following topics: the city as site of social encounters and conflict; the city and cinematic visions of utopia/dystopia; the city representing the nation; the city and its rural surroundings; and the city as site of globalization.